SamSun0530/CPSC-455-E-commerce-website/README.md

  - Year: 12
  - Postal Code: 12345

 Also keep in mind that when registering an account, email must be unique so if getting an error, please try a different email.
+Also allow some time for render to spin up, you will know it is ready when the home page shows a grid of items.

 ## Task Requirements